patchamama/Simple-Video_podcast-generator/README.md

 ## Credits

-- The images in the gallery section and the header were taken from the site: https://www.pexels.com/
+- The sample images used are from: https://www.pexels.com/
 - Menu Icons and sections are from: https://fontawesome.com/
-- As part of the learning and test-error process, much of the knowledge practised here is a result of the exercises and ideas learned in the [Code institute](https://codeinstitute.net) training period and adapted to my needs.
+- Much of the knowledge practised here is a result of the exercises and ideas learned in the [Code institute](https://codeinstitute.net) training period and adapted to my needs.
 - To the html and css formater was using: https://codebeautify.org/
+- To make corrections with margins and force word wrap through CSS:  https://stackoverflow.com/questions/18891755/force-word-wrap-through-css
+- The audios used in Spanish are from a joint work done with a friend (María Magdalena) during the pandemic for the creation of a podcast.
+The audios are from two short stories from the book "La vaca que lloraba" by Ajahn Brahm.
+- The image used when there is not images selected is from: https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/450px-No_image_available.svg.png

 All photos are open source licensed.